Beselam-Asefa/wecom/README.md

  -----------------------------------------------------

-- The app has a special feature of instant prizing.
+- The app has a special feature of instant prizing for winners.
 - The app uses both Room and Firebase Firestore for an offline and online data access
 - The app is build using MVVM architecture
 - coroutines for background tasks